LPG Boiler to Heat Pump UK (2026 Guide)

 Will a heat pump be cheaper to run than LPG?

-Often yes, although this depends on electricity tariffs, insulation quality and overall system efficiency.
+Often yes, although this depends on electricity tariffs, insulation quality, radiator sizing and overall system efficiency.
+LPG is usually one of the more expensive heating fuels, which can make the heat pump case stronger.

 Do heat pumps work well in rural homes?

 Yes.
-Many rural detached homes are actually strong candidates for heat pumps because they have space, higher existing fuel costs and long-term ownership patterns.
+Many rural detached homes are strong candidates for heat pumps because they have space, higher existing fuel costs and long-term ownership patterns.
+Older or poorly insulated homes need more careful design.

 Will I need a hot water cylinder?

 Usually yes.
-Most heat pump systems use a cylinder rather than producing instant hot water like some boilers.
+Most air-to-water heat pump systems use a hot water cylinder rather than producing instant hot water like some boilers.

 Our Verdict